Leadership Team Profiles

 Interim Department Chair of Pharmacy Practice

-Dr. David Kisor joined the College of Pharmacy in June 2014, and is responsible for facilitating teaching, scholarly activity, and service in the Department of Pharmaceutical Sciences as Chair.
+Dr. David Kisor joined the Pharmacy Program in June 2014, and is responsible for facilitating teaching, scholarly activity, and service in the Department of Pharmaceutical Sciences as Chair.
 Dr. Kisor came to Manchester University from the Raabe College of Pharmacy at Ohio Northern University.
 He received his Bachelor of Science degree in Pharmacy from the University of Toledo and his Pharm.D. from The Ohio State University.

 He has integrated PGt into pharmacokinetic subject matter since 1998.
 His research will be related to the PK and PGt of various compounds in the in-vitro and in-vivo settings.
 He is a member of the Clinical Pharmacogenetics Implementation Consortium (CPIC), American Society for Clinical Pharmacology and Therapeutics (ASCPT), the American College of Clinical Pharmacology (ACCP), the American Pharmacists Association (APhA), the American Association of Colleges of Pharmacy (AACP), the National Coalition for Healthcare Provider Education in Genetics (NCHPEG), and the Personalized Medicine Coalition (PMC).
 Dr. Kisor will also serve as Chair of the Pharmacogenetics Special Interest Group of AACP.

 Areas of interest/Recent projects

 - Pharmacogenetics/Pharmacogenomics of cathinones

 Kisor DF, Kane, MD, Talbot JT, Sprague JE.
 Pharmacogenetics, Kinetics and Dynamics for Personalized Medicine.
 1st Ed.
 Jones and Bartlett Learning.
 Burlington, MA.
 2013.